davidspector67/weather_predictor/README.md

 ## Environment Setup

-To construct a Conda Python environmetn to run this pipeline with, ensure conda Conda is installed and run
+To construct a Conda Python environment to run this pipeline with, ensure Conda is installed and run

 ``` shell
 conda env create -f env.yml